nesfit/IW5/Lectures/Lecture_08/PITCHME.md

 * Property `SelectedItem`
   * Object that is *bindable*
 * Property `SelectedValuePath`
-  * Defines path to a property that is binded by `SelectedValue`
+  * Defines path to a property that is bound by `SelectedValue`
   * E.g., `Object.Property1.Property2`
 * Property `SelectedValue`
   * Value of property defined by `SelectedValuePath`